 2 bay leaves

-leaves from 3 or 4 sprigs fresh thyme
+Leaves from 3 or 4 sprigs of fresh thyme

-sprinkle or two sea salt and freshly grated pepper
+A sprinkle or two of sea salt and freshly grated pepper

 Toss the bacon pieces into a thick-bottomed stockpot with a splash of water.
 By adding water to the raw bacon you’re less likely to burn it as it gradually releases its fat and browns evenly.

 Stir over medium-high heat until the bacon crisps nicely.
 Pour off most of the fat.
 Add another splash of water to loosen the ï¬‚avourful bits on the bottom and then add the onions and celery.
 Sauté them for a few minutes until they soften and smell great.